Online Photo of Pittsburgh

 Smokey Robinson Gibsonia Home; Da'Burgh

-Another See and Do Visit to Da’Burgh.
-Former Motown singer/songwriter Smokey Robinson’s Home near Pittsburgh.
+—Former Motown singer/songwriter Smokey Robinson’s Home is near Pittsburgh.

-One final note: While browsing through the Pittsburgh newspapers during my three-day stay, I came across a real estate ad for Smokey Robinson’s Gibsonia home.
-I didn’t realize his second wife is from the Pittsburgh area.
+One final note: During my three-day stay, I browsed the Pittsburgh newspapers and found a real estate ad for Smokey Robinson’s Gibsonia home.
+I didn’t realize his second wife was from the Pittsburgh area.